phpdocker-io/kong-certbot-agent/README.md

 ### Any considerations on a first time set up?

 Yes.
-Certbot has a limit of 50 certificate requests per hostname per week - it is very easy to go over this limit during your initial set up while you manage to get all your stuff lined up together nicely:
+Certbot has a limit of [50 certificate requests per domain per week](https://letsencrypt.org/docs/rate-limits/) - it is very easy to go over this limit during your initial set up while you manage to get all your stuff lined up together nicely:

   * Use test certs initially, allowances are more generous.
 You can modify the command to `command: [ "/workdir/certbot-agent", "certs:update", "$(KONG_ENDPOINT)", "$(EMAIL)", "$(DOMAINS)", "--test-cert" ]` until you have everything right.